encode42/CAPTCHAcord/readme.md

   - Create a [Discord bot token](https://www.writebots.com/discord-bot-token/) and copy its token into `tokens.yml`.
   - Invite the bot to your server.
 Only one server per instance!
   - Fill out the guild and channel IDs in `config.yml`.
 5. Start it up!
-Remove all existing invite links from the server and redirect new members to the Captchacord site instance!
+Remove all existing invite links from the server and redirect new members to the CAPTCHAcord site instance!

 ## ❔ FAQ
 <details>